xTunner/frontend/README.md

 lein figwheel dev
 ```

+### Running the Karma Tests

+You can run the tests locally with `node_modules/karma/bin/karma start karma.dev.conf.js --single-run`.
+If you have karma-cli installed globally, you can say `karma start karma.dev.conf.js --single-run` instead.

+Alternatively, you can leave a karma process running (`karma start karma.dev.conf.js`) and connect to it
+and run the tests with `karma run`.

 ### Asset Compilation Errors

 If you are experiencing errors when building assets the following commands may